 Four months after the BlackBerry Classic arrived, came the full touchscreen BlackBerry Leap, moving away from the physical QWERTY keyboard.
 The Leap was the product of a new production agreement with Foxconn, seeing a cheaper touch device produced.

 The Leap had a 5-inch display offering a 1280 x 720 pixel resolution, an 8-megapixel rear camera, 2-megapixel front camera and a 1.5GHz processor with 2GB of RAM.
 It came in black and white and it was the last BB10 device ever.

-The BlackBerry Priv is the company's first full Android device.
-It features the full QWERTY keyboard with a slide up, along with an 18-megapixel camera, Quad HD display and the Qualcomm Snapdragon 808 processor.
+It featured the full QWERTY keyboard hidden beneath a slide up display, along with an 18-megapixel camera, Quad HD display and the Qualcomm Snapdragon 808 processor.

-As an Android device the Priv is packed with innovation.
-The format is perhaps a little large, offering that sliding action, but the Priv is a good handset.
+As an Android device the Priv was packed with innovation.
+The format was perhaps a little large, offering that sliding action, but the Priv is a good handset.

 Having decided it couldn't afford to keep its hardware division running, BlackBerry turned over its license to TCL, the same company that had reasonable success in reinvigorating the Alcatel brand.
 Its first phone, the KeyOne was a knockout for traditional BlackBerry fans.

 It still ran Android, but - unlike the Priv - featured a non-sliding keyboard directly beneath the display.
 Its combination of rounded metal, and soft-touch grippy rear texture made it a joy to use, and its unconventional 3:2 4.5-inch screen was surprisingly sharp and clean.